kubernetes/enhancements/keps/sig-network/4410-k8s-network-interface/README.md

 know that this has succeeded?
 -->

+1. Design and implement the KNI-API
+2. Provide documentation, examples, troubleshooting and FAQ's for KNI.
+   * we should provide a example network runtime
+3. Provide an API that is flexible for experimentation and opinionated use cases
+   * example extradata map[string] string
+4. Provide integration with on premise or cloud systems to provide network status
+5. Provide an API that provides networks available on the node
+6. Determine the reference implementation
+7. Establish feature parity with current [ADD, DEL]
+8. Decouple Node and Pod network setup
+9. Ensure that the network runtime is consolidated inside of a Pod
+10. Design a cool looking t-shirt

 ### Non-Goals

 <!--
 What is out of scope for this KEP?
 Listing non-goals helps to focus discussion and make progress.
 -->

+1. Any changes to the kube-scheduler
+2. Any specific implementation other than the reference implementation.
+However we should ensure the KNI-API is flexible enough to support

 ## Proposal